 Here’s how to make this delicious easy bark followed by some great variations.

-sugar-free dark chocolate chips (or dark chocolate bars)--use your favorite brand
+sugar-free dark chocolate chips (or dark chocolate bars)–use your favorite brand or better yet, these homemade sugar-free chocolate chips

 nuts (for this recipe I used walnuts, pecans, pumpkin seeds, and almonds)